ValentinMalassigne/anti-spoil-extension/README.md

 - **Smart Blur**: Automatically blurs YouTube video thumbnails and titles from channels in your list
 - **Channel-Based Filtering**: Only blur videos from specific channels you add to your list
-- **Player Progress Protection**: Hide progress bar and replace video duration with "??" while keeping current time visible
+- **Player Progress Protection**: Hide progress bar and replace video duration with "??" for videos from channels in your list
 - **Hover to Peek**: Hover over blurred content to temporarily reduce blur for quick previews
 - **Toggle Control**: Easy on/off toggle via the extension popup
 - **Persistent Settings**: Remembers your preferences and channel list across browser sessions